 Finally, the club colours started out with a white strip with blue trim but before final registration, the red, white and blue was settled on because it is both British and American colours.
 Later the name was shortened to Woodbridge Shufflers Running Club.
 JJ still lives in Woodbridge and usually attends the AGM.

 The club started out with very few members and even in 1995 had less than 30.
 Since then, numbers have steadily increased.
-In 2000, there were 49 members; by 2005 this number had risen to 70 and by 2016 it was just over 100.
+In 2000, there were 49 members; by 2005 this number had risen to 70 and by 2017 it was just over 115.
 As indicated above, the club started out without a junior section and that is still the case.
 At present, we do not have sufficient coaches, nor premises, to make a junior section viable.
-Instead, we try to encourage juniors through our annual Junior Run and through our winter cross country event.
+Instead, we try to encourage juniors through our annual Junior Run at the Woodbridge Round-the-Town races and through our winter cross country event.

 Round the Town Races